leontr/demo/present.md

 ---  5'

   Demo:

-  enable CDN on GCP LB + GCS

         so remeber when I told you that we had to rewrite the pointers to our static content, now hosted by a CND?
         Turns out, if we were on goog platform this would not have been necessary.
 You can enable Goog CDN configuring the LoadBalancer for any given backend (and this can be a pool of servers as a GCS bucket! )

+Goog Clou CDN is ..
+??? describe

+<< add pics of CND networ >>

+enable CDN on GCP LB + GCS

   All you need to do to activate the CDN is